 While leveling smaller slopes is entirely possible to do on your own, bigger jobs require the assistance of a professional.
 For example, you could probably level a slope that was 5 to 10 degrees all on your own.
 It would not necessarily be easy, but it would possible.
 Any slope bigger than that would require you to reach out to a professional for assistance.

-We encourage you to contact a Northern VA land grading contractor for your needs leading up to your pool installation, especially if you are still questioning how to level ground for pool without digging.
+We encourage you to contact a Northern VA land grading contractor for your needs leading up to your pool installation, especially if you are still questioning how to level ground for a pool without digging.
 Dirt Connections is one land grading contractor that can fulfill those needs.
 Contact them for more information or to schedule a backyard land grading consultation.
 Then, you can be well on your way to enjoying your backyard pool as soon as possible.